KatherineWang0527/CSCI596_Final_Proj/README.md

 ### (2) Material Color
-The output colour also depends on the colour of the material.
+The output color also depends on the color of the material.
 In this image, the white light is made out of green, red and blue light.
 When colliding with the red material, green and blue light is absorbed, and only the red remains.
 <img width="474" alt="Screen Shot 2023-11-29 at 07 29 57" src="https://github.com/KatherineWang0527/CSCI596_Final_Proj/assets/89505559/fd3b0d0c-1ed6-4562-8725-16bd3fb40dc3">

 ### (3) Together
-We need a handful of parameters (the various colours and powers) and some more code.
+We need a handful of parameters (the various colors and powers) and some more code.

 MaterialDiffuseColor is simply fetched from the texture.